uprighted-learners/unit-7-react-modal/README.md

 ## Review

-In this lab, we will have created a page that contains buttons to open and close a modal.
+In this exercise, we will have created a page that contains buttons to open and close a modal.

 The software should: